17 Best Places to Visit in Laos

 Another tourist destination that you should visit while in the capital city is the Lao National Museum.
 The building that houses the museum was built in the 1920s as the French governor’s residence, so the infrastructure itself tells a lot about the history of Laos.
 Some of the artifacts showcased in here include WWII firearms, sculptures, and exclusive photos of historical Laos.

 5. Kuang Si Falls in Luang Prabang

-This three-tier waterfalls in Luang Prabang City is arguably one of the most beautiful in Asia.
-The main falls requires tourists to trek a relatively challenging trail, but there are also bridges and shallow pools where guests can hang out and swim on.
+This three-tier waterfall in Luang Prabang City is arguably one of the most beautiful in Asia.
+The main falls require tourists to trek a relatively challenging trail, but there are also bridges and shallow pools where guests can hang out and swim.
 This place gets especially crowded during March.

 6. Kuang Si Falls Butterfly Park in Luang Prabang

 The Kuang Si Falls Butterfly Park is something you will chance upon when you are on the way to the waterfalls.
 This is a park you shouldn’t miss, even if you’re eager to swim in the shallow pools of the Kuang Si Falls.
 Inside this park is a café near the creek, where you can have a nice cup of coffee with the butterflies before proceeding to the falls.